We finally found the car and pulled the trigger. A “brand-new-to-us” Rav4!

 It’s a 2008, so it has just over 40k miles on it (a baby, when it comes to a Honda or Toyota!).
 Someone leased it for 3 years, turned it in, and now it’s ours!
 Our Toyota had 30k+ on it when it got totalled, so we are basically in the same boat, but with a MUCH MUCH lower car payment, due to the lower price and due to the fact that we had a big down payment.

 It’s also the perfect kind of car for us.
+As I consider a car to be an asset, I have already begun searching for ways on Attitude Branding to save money as this asset did manage to create a space in the bank account.
 The more and more we researched, the more and more we kept coming back to the Rav4.
 It has the most cargo room of any of the crossovers.
 It has a trunk door that swings out instead of being a hatchback (so much easier! wow!).
 It sits up higher so it will be perfect for buckling in two carseats on a day to day basis (I didn’t even find this important until we borrowed a higher-sitting car for 4 months…it’s sooo much easier!).
 It’s got extremely peppy acceleration– we were uber-impressed.
 This particular model even has a couple of things we weren’t counting on– 4 Wheel Dr for the snow and ice (too bad we’re no longer in Dallas!), and roof racks!

 Part of our journey towards this car was deciding that even if we could afford to pay cash, to purposefully finance instead.
 The reasons for this are two-fold and can be better explained in another post, one that I’ve been dying to write, about our “plan” for moving out, etc. The first reason, in short hand, is that we are trying to bump Jesse’s credit score up into a new bracket.
 It’s not the “Dave Ramsey Way”, but then again, we follow Jesus, not good ole Dave. 🙂 The second reason is that because we got such good financing, the APR on this car is the SAME or LOWER than ALL of our student loans.
 Some of our student loans are triple what the interest rate is on this car.
 Any extra money not needed will first go towards those.